Why is prompting hard? Understanding prompts on binary sequence predictors: MORE COMPLEX BINARY SEQUENCES

-\paragraph{Results.} \Cref{fig:bandit}(bottom left) shows the proportion correct of the empirical $\hat s$ found on the Bayes and LSTM predictors.
-It increases very slowly as $N$ increases, reaching arond $0.8$ when using 100k rollout sequences for each prompt evaluation.
-In \Cref{sec:bandit_interp} show that the suboptimal prompts lead to different values of behavioral metrics, thus offering inconsistent interpretations.
-The other panels of \cref{fig:bandit}(bottom) compare the performance of the three prompt types.
-Typical prompts from the TS expert and the ``heuristic'' prompt both yield lower return than the theoretically and empirically optimal prompts, and is even worse than the ``max. exploiting'' prompt.
+\paragraph{Results.} \Cref{fig:bandit}(bottom left) shows the reliability (proportion correct) of the empirical $\hat s$ found on the Bayes and LSTM predictors.
+It increases very slowly as $N$ increases, reaching around $0.8$ when using as many as $10^5$ rollouts to estimate the expected return of each prompt. \Cref{sec:bandit_interp} shows that these suboptimal prompts can lead to largely inconsistent interpretations in terms of a classical behavioral metric~\citep{bruner1957perceptual,nowak1993strategy}.
+The performances of the three prompt types are in \cref{fig:bandit}(bottom).
+Typical prompts from the TS expert and the ``heuristic'' prompt both yield lower return than the theoretically and empirically optimal prompts, and are even worse than the ``max. exploiting'' prompt.
 The ``max. exploring'' prompt gives the lowest return.
-These results show that the common practice of prompting by expert demonstrations do not induce expert behavior as well as the optimal prompt, or even the ``maximally exploiting'', which is surprising given that it exhibits little exploration.
-The LSTM predictor largely resembles the Bayes predictor in both the return and regret, with only small discrepancies.
-Finally, \cref{sec:bandit_typical_prompt} shows that of the optimal prompts are on par in expected return with expert demonstrations of roughly 4 times the length.
+These results show that the common practice of prompting by expert demonstrations does not induce expert behavior as effectively as the optimal prompt, or even the ``maximally exploiting'', which is surprising given that the latter does not encourage exploration at all.
+Therefore, even using uniform priors over the latent and ensuring the task is IMD gives unintuitive prompts.
+The effectiveness of ``wrong'' examples has been reported~\citep{min2022rethinking,yang2024prompts} on LLMs, which could be due to subtle interactions between latent factors in the unknown pretraining distribution, as suggested in \cref{sec:bandit_details_optimal_prompts}. \Cref{sec:bandit_typical_prompt} shows that the optimal prompt uses 1/4 of the length of expert demonstrations for the same expected return, demonstrating again its desirable high efficiency.